North Kayong Regency

 North Kayong Regency is a regency of West Kalimantan province in Indonesia.
-It covers an area of 4,568.26 km2, and had a population of 95,594 at the 2010 Census and 126,571 at the 2020 Census; the official estimate as at mid 2021 was 128,550.
+It covers an area of 4,110.12 km2, and had a population of 95,594 at the 2010 Census and 126,571 at the 2020 Census; the official estimate as at mid 2024 was 135,087 (comprising 69,490 males and 65,600 females).
 The principal town lies in Sukadana.
 The nearest airport is Ketapang Airport.

 History

-North Kayong Regency was created in 2007, following a central government decision to split the area off from the Ketapang Regency.
+North Kayong Regency was created on 2 January 2007, following a central government decision to split the area off from the Ketapang Regency.

-Administrative Districts
+Administrative districts

 At the time of the 2010 Census, the North Kayong Regency consisted of five districts (kecamatan); subsequently, the offshore islands district of Pulau Maya Karimata has been split in two - Pulau Maya (a large island situated closer to the Kalimantan "mainland", with surrounding islets) and Kepulauan Karimata (an archipelago of 83 islands lying further to the west).
-The districts are tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
+The districts are tabulated below with their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
 The table includes the locations of the district administrative centres, the number of administrative villages (all rural desa) in each district, and its post code.

-Note: (a) comprising the five desa of Dusun Besar, Dusun Kecil, Kemboja, Satai Lestari and Tanjung Satai.(b) comprising the three desa of Padang, Pelapis and Betok Jaya.(c) including offshore Pelintu Island. (d) including nine offshore islands - Bagu, Cermin, Datok, Juante, Katung, Lalang, Nanas, Payung and Salahnama.
+Note: (a) Maya Island comprises the five desa of Dusun Besar, Dusun Kecil, Kemboja, Satai Lestari and Tanjung Satai.(b) This archipelago of 83 islands comprises the three desa of Padang, Pelapis and Betok Jaya.
+The largest island is Karimata, while others include Serutu Island to its southwest and Penebangan and Pelapis Islands to its northeast (between Karimata and the mainland of Kalimantan). (c) including offshore Pelintu Island. (d) including nine offshore islands - Bagu, Cermin, Datok, Juante, Katung, Lalang, Nanas, Payung and Salahnama.